ReconfigureIO/UX/docs/source/support_troubleshooting.rst

 Timeouts
 ---------
 If you receive a timeout error this is an indication that there is an issue with your code, such as an infinite loop, or it could be that you just have a very complex runtime - If you need help getting to the bottom of a timeout error please `contact us <https://community.reconfigure.io/c/help>`_.

+..
+Code examples written before vendor support
+.. --------------------------------------------
+..
+Next, if you have already written some applications with Reconfigure.io, you will need to run a fix on them.
+First run:

+..    .. code-block:: shell

+..       go install github.com/ReconfigureIO/sdaccel/cmd/fix

+..
+Then, in the root of any programs you have previously created, run:

+..  .. code-block:: shell

+..       fix .